-Criteria JORC Code explanation Commentary basis for the assumptions.
-If determined, the method used, whether wet or dry, the frequency of the measurements, the nature, size and representativeness of the samples.
-The bulk density for bulk material must have been measured by methods that adequately account for void spaces (vugs, porosity, etc), moisture and differences between rock and alteration zones within the deposit.
-Discuss assumptions for bulk density estimates used in the evaluation process of the different materials. work in Namalope deposit there were many samples taken which gave average density values of about 1.6 t/m3.
-However, these samples were generally taken from the top few metres of the profile.
-During the first year of production at Namalope, the tonnes mined by the dredges were reconciled to early geology models that used a density of 1.6.
-Both the measured feed tonnage and the HM production levels indicated that the ore density was higher than 1.6, and close to 1.7.
-This more closely accords with density measurements taken for Unit 2 and Unit 7.
-Therefore, since that time the models have used an assumed density of 1.7 and there have been no further problems with tonnage estimation of the model.
-The Mualadi ore is similar to Unit 2 and unit 3 ore, so this has been maintained for Mualadi and will likely be conservative.
-Classification The basis for the classification of the Mineral Resources into varying confidence categories.
-Whether appropriate account has been taken of all relevant factors (ie relative confidence in tonnage/grade estimations, reliability of input data, confidence in continuity of geology and metal values, quality, quantity and distribution of the data).
+Criteria JORC Code explanation Commentary values, quality, quantity and distribution of the data).
 Whether the result appropriately reflects the Competent Person's view of the deposit.
-The Mualadi deposit is divided into Inferred and Indicated resources on the basis of the drilling spacing and mineralogy density.
-Areas drilled at a density_of 200mx400m with similar density mineralogical data are classified as Indicated.
-Those drilled at 500m x 1000m or without mineralogical data are classified as Inferred.
-In the view of the Competent Person, all of the relevant factors have been taken into account in making the classification.
-The current classification reflects the view of the Competent Person.
 Audits or reviews The results of any audits or reviews of Mineral Resource estimates.
-The resource estimates and reserves for Namalope, Nataka & Pilivili deposits are audited annually by SRK of Cardiff and no substantial problems have been raised.
+The resource estimates and reserves for Namalope, Nataka &amp; Pilivili deposits were audited by SRK of Cardiff and no substantial problems have been raised.
 Discussion of relative accuracy/ confidence Where appropriate a statement of the relative accuracy and confidence level in the Mineral Resource estimate using an approach or procedure deemed appropriate by the Competent Person.
 For example, the application of statistical or geostatistical procedures to quantify the relative accuracy of the resource within stated confidence limits, or, if such an approach is not deemed appropriate, a qualitative discussion of the factors that could affect the relative accuracy and confidence of the estimate.
-The statement should specify whether it relates to global or local estimates, and, if local, state the Overall accuracy is expected to be good at the global level as there is generally very little variability in the grades.
-Overall, the model is conservative in average HM grade estimation compared to drill data mean (2.88 vs 2.99), with mean slimes and oversize closely matching between the model and the drill data.
+The statement should specify whether it relates to global or local estimates, and, if local, state the relevant tonnages, which should be relevant to technical and economic evaluation.
+Documentation should include assumptions made and the procedures used.
+These statements of relative accuracy and confidence of the estimate should be compared with production data, where available.
+Overall accuracy is expected to be good at the global level as there is generally very little variability in the grades.
+Overall, the model is conservative in average HM grade estimation compared to drill data mean (2.45 vs 2.38), with mean slimes and oversize closely matching between the model and the drill data.
 Mineralogy data is likewise very constant in terms of the mineral species contents and is not likely to change significantly.
 Ilmenite quality is, however, more variable and will need more detailed work to define prior to mining.
-At a local level the data is too widespread for consistent interpretation and will need significant infill drilling prior to declaration of Measured Resources and mining.
-The Company's experience of mining Unit 1 and 2 material at the Namalope orebody since 2013 has shown that the actual grade determined from feed samples is on average within +/- 1% of the predicted grade.
-No direct production data is available for the Nataka deposit, but this is seen as reasonable confirmation of the estimation
+At a local level the data is too widespread for consistent interpretation and will need significant infill drilling prior to declaration of Measured Resources and mining Ore Reserves.
+The Company's experience of mining the Namalope since 2013 and Pilivili orebodies has shown that the actual grade determined from feed samples is on average within +/-1% of the predicted grade.
+No direct production data is available for the Mpitini deposit, but this is seen as reasonable confirmation of the estimation techniques.